fieldtrip/website/tutorial/cluster_permutation_timelock.md

     neg_signif_clust = find(neg_cluster_pvals < stat.cfg.alpha);
     neg = ismember(stat.negclusterslabelmat, neg_signif_clust);

 Alternatively, we can manually select which clusters we want to plot.
-If we only want to see the extext of the first (i.e. most significant) positive and negative clusters, for instance, we can do so as follow
+If we only want to see the extext of the first (i.e. most significant) positive and negative clusters, for instance, we can do so as follows:

     pos = stat.posclusterslabelmat == 1; % or == 2, or 3, etc.
       neg = stat.negclusterslabelmat == 1;